 — Greg Siskind, Partner, Siskind Susser, PC – Immigration Law, Memphis, TN

-Success is a journey, not an end point.
+How you define success is a journey, not an endpoint.
 It is a chronic condition, not an acquisition.
 If I am content in all circumstances, a positive example to others, self-aware about my strengths and weaknesses, and constantly reliant upon God for everything – then I’m on the right path.

 — Chris Hargreaves, Senior Associate, McInnes Wilson Lawyers, and Director, Tips for Lawyers, Brisbane, Australia